Featured Listing:

 Description

-Sandalwood has been used since ancient times as incense for spiritual applications.
-Sandalwood Essential Oil is deeply grounding and is useful for chakra work.
+The heartwood of Indian sandalwood has been used since ancient times as incense for spiritual applications.
+Indian Sandalwood Essential Oil is deeply grounding and is useful for chakra work.

 Sandalwood